cdl-geneseo/geneseo-dictionary/S/South-Village.md

 # South Village

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : South Village

 Created by  Unknown User (eo7) on Nov 16, 2012

 n. the buildings grouped on the Southern part of campus.&quot;South village is a twenty minute walk from the academic buildings.&quot;EOberdorf, S-Z, 2012